-Panama wines and the man behind some amazing concotions
+Panama delicious wines and the man behind some amazing concoctions

 Panama wines are not yet well known, but maybe they should be.

 Forty-three—year-old Jorge Quintero Rubio spent 18 years working in one of Panama’s leading breweries as a quality control officer.

 Four years ago, he decided to start out on his own.
 His venture into the beverage business is modest even by microbrewery standards – his tiny Alpine style winery barely covers 900 square feet but his products have a mammoth potential.

 His Panama wines, organically produced from local fruits, include a broad range from pineapple, passion fruit, raspberry and strawberry, to the highly publicized noni.
 It is this last concoction that really attracted my attention.
 I have read about it, and heard all the great anecdotal stories associated with noni – claims that it has cured all manner of ills from fatigue up to and including cancer.

 The trouble with noni is that it tastes plain bloody awful.
 I have had a bottle in my fridge for almost eight months, I know it is supposed to be good for me, and I’ve accepted that my body needs it.
 But that awful taste has made me consign it to the nether regions of the refrigerator.

 Yesterday changed all that, when I discovered some of the benefits of Panama wines – other than the expected.
 My wife, Lydia, and I drove out to Jorge’s modest winery located in the Chiriqui mountain town of Volcan.
 Jorge graciously offered us a taste of various wines.
 The clear favourite was a rhubarb and aloe vera mix.
 Then he brought out his own special concoction of noni mixed with a fruit I had never heard of, called borojo.
 Amazingly, the mix was more than palatable; it was downright delicious.